Male Fertility Test in Athens, GA

 - An inability to produce any sperm at all

-There are several possible sources to abnormal or defective sperm.
+There are several possible sources of abnormal or defective sperm.
 Some medications used to treat common illnesses like high blood pressure, depression, infections, arthritis, digestive diseases, or cancer can alter the sperm’s functionality.

 Low hormone levels are another potential cause of male infertility since a lack of crucial male hormones can lead to low sperm count or poor sperm growth.